Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Experiments and Results

 To identify the characteristic vocabulary of each generative model, we applied the TF-IDF weighting defined in Eq.~\ref{eq:tfidf}.
 By calculating scores for all terms across the corpus, a distinct ``lexical fingerprint'' was derived for each of the six models.

-\textbf{Shared classical lexicon indicates baseline poetic competence.} A comparative analysis of the top 10 keywords with the highest TF-IDF scores for each model (see Figure \ref{fig:top15}) shows that all models successfully reproduce the core lexicon of classical Chinese poetry.
-Traditional poetic imagery such as \begin{CJK}{UTF8}{gbsn}春风\end{CJK} (spring breeze), \begin{CJK}{UTF8}{gbsn}明月\end{CJK} (bright moon), \begin{CJK}{UTF8}{gbsn}青山\end{CJK} (green mountains), and \begin{CJK}{UTF8}{gbsn}故乡\end{CJK} (hometown) appears frequently across models.
-This common vocabulary suggests that all generators captured the foundational thematic elements of the genre, indicating a baseline level of poetic competence.
+\textbf{Shared classical lexicon captured the foundational thematic elements of the genre.} A comparative analysis of the top 10 keywords with the highest TF-IDF scores for each model (see Figure \ref{fig:top15}) shows that all models successfully reproduce the core lexicon of classical Chinese poetry.
+Traditional poetic imagery such as \begin{CJK}{UTF8}{gbsn}春风\end{CJK} (``spring breeze''), \begin{CJK}{UTF8}{gbsn}明月\end{CJK} (``bright moon''), \begin{CJK}{UTF8}{gbsn}青山\end{CJK} (``green mountains''), and \begin{CJK}{UTF8}{gbsn}故乡\end{CJK} (``hometown'') appears frequently across models.
+This common vocabulary suggests that all generators captured the foundational thematic elements of the genre.

 \textbf{Distinct lexical preferences reveal model-specific styles.} Closer inspection, however, reveals clear stylistic divergences.
-Qwen and DeepSeek, for example, show a marked preference for expansive landscape expressions, with terms such as \begin{CJK}{UTF8}{gbsn}万里\end{CJK} (ten thousand miles) and \begin{CJK}{UTF8}{gbsn}天下\end{CJK} (all under heaven) scoring prominently.
-In contrast, Baichuan, Gemma, and Mistral lean toward more personal and emotional expressions, frequently using words such as \begin{CJK}{UTF8}{gbsn}离愁\end{CJK} (sorrow of parting), \begin{CJK}{UTF8}{gbsn}萧瑟\end{CJK} (desolate), and \begin{CJK}{UTF8}{gbsn}孤独\end{CJK} (loneliness).
-By comparison, GLM favors more joyful and serene vocabulary, such as \begin{CJK}{UTF8}{gbsn}春风\end{CJK} (spring breeze) and \begin{CJK}{UTF8}{gbsn}悠然\end{CJK} (leisurely).
+Qwen and DeepSeek, for example, show a marked preference for expansive landscape expressions, with terms such as \begin{CJK}{UTF8}{gbsn}万里\end{CJK} (``ten thousand miles'') and \begin{CJK}{UTF8}{gbsn}天下\end{CJK} (``all under heaven'') scoring prominently.
+In contrast, Baichuan, Gemma, and Mistral lean toward more personal and emotional expressions, frequently using words such as \begin{CJK}{UTF8}{gbsn}离愁\end{CJK} (``sorrow of parting''), \begin{CJK}{UTF8}{gbsn}萧瑟\end{CJK} (``desolate''), and \begin{CJK}{UTF8}{gbsn}孤独\end{CJK} (``loneliness'').
+By comparison, GLM favors more joyful and serene vocabulary, such as \begin{CJK}{UTF8}{gbsn}春风\end{CJK} (``spring breeze'') and \begin{CJK}{UTF8}{gbsn}悠然\end{CJK} (``leisurely'').
 These differences suggest that models have internalized stylistic patterns from their training corpora.